 The fine religious craftsmanship of their beautiful churches are a key part of Bolivia’s heritage, and it is a craft that you can see being learnt today by the young generation of the region so the loving restoration can continue.

-If you have a keen interest in wildlife, your road journey in these lowlands of Bolivia could also take you to Ambor - National Park for a couple of days.
-Thanks to its three distinct eco-systems that encompass the Amazon River basin, the Andean foothills and the Chaco plain, this is an area of great bio-diversity and is thought to be home to more species of life per hectare than anywhere else on earth.
+If you have a keen interest in wildlife, your road journey in these lowlands of Bolivia could also take you to Amboro National Park for a couple of days.
+Thanks to its three distinct ecosystems that encompass the Amazon River basin, the Andean foothills and the Chaco plain, this is an area of great biodiversity and is thought to be home to more species of life per hectare than anywhere else on Earth.

-Suggested Santa Cruz & The Jesuit Missions itinerary
+Suggested itinerary featuring Santa Cruz & The Jesuit Missions